m-asif-ansari/Impersona-Ai/README.md

 The Impersona-AI Chatbot is a Python-Streamlit web-based application that leverages AI to answer user queries in natural language.

-The SQL AI Agent is built using the following technologies and modules:
+The Impersona-AI Chatbot is built using the following technologies and modules:
 - **Python** - Used as the primary programming language for the application.

+- **FastAPI** - Serves as the backend API framework, handling requests and managing communication between the frontend and language models.

 - **Streamlit** - Used to create the web-based user interface and handle front-end interactions.